 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

 San Francisco has the reputation of being one of the most expensive cities to visit in the US.
-I love a good frugal travel challenge, so I decided I would plan a family trip to San Francisco to see visit my brother and see how it went.
+I love a good frugal travel challenge, so I decided I would plan a San Francisco family to see visit my brother and see how it went.

 I’m happy to report that not only did we have an AMAZING time in the Bay Area, but we also did it all on the cheap.
 I’m sharing my tips and tricks for budget-friendly travel to San Francisco with kids in this post so you can do the same!

-Here are the things to do with kids that I recommend:
+Here are the affordable things to do with kids in San Francisco that I recommend:

 - Trolley ride